This New British Airways Safety Video Is Very... British

 But the real highlight is Mr. Bean's (Rowan Atkinson) cameo at the very end of the video.
 First of all, he's Mr. Bean and this beloved British sitcom character is pretty hard to compete with.
 In complete character, Atkinson fumbles around his seat for loose change to make a donation to the airline’s Flying Start initiative.

-And that brings us to the final reason this video deserves our attention: In addition to providing safety guidelines, it raises awareness about the global charity partnership between British Airways and Comic Relief, an organisation dedicated to poverty alleviation.
-The goal is to raise £20 million by 2020 and, if you're anything like Mr. Bean, you'll scramble to donate any spare change.
+And that brings us to the final reason this video deserves our attention: In addition to providing safety guidelines, it raises awareness about the global charity partnership between British Airways and Comic Relief, an organization dedicated to poverty alleviation.
+The goal is to raise £20 million ($26 million) by 2020 and, if you're anything like Mr. Bean, you'll scramble to donate any spare change.

 Advertisement